-Guidance Document

-on the Aarhus Convention Compliance Mechanism
+Guide to the Aarhus Convention Compliance Committee

 UNITED NATIONS

 NOTE

 Symbols of United Nations documents are composed of capital letters combined with figures.
 Mention of such a symbol indicates a reference to a United Nations document.

 The designations employed and the presentation of the material in this publication do not imply the expression of any opinion whatsoever on the part of the Secretariat of the United Nations concerning the legal status of any country, territory, city or area, or of its authorities, or concerning the delimitation of its frontiers or boundaries.